Dogs Leashed

 Descend Mamie canyon.
 The

-Mamie Creek Natural Bridge.
+Mamie Creek Natural Bridge Trail is a highly recommended side trip to a natural bridge.
 Up out of this canyon, you'll cross Antone Flat which is hot and sandy but not very long.

 Climb up a final escarpment, through a saddle, and enjoy huge views of both the Escalante valley and town.
 Head downhill, and just when you think you're going to run into the farms, take a left turn, cross a creek many times, and head through a beautiful little valley that ends right at the parking lot.